Paul Blart: Mall Cop: Sequel

 Sony expressed interest in producing a sequel to the film in January 2009.
 In early 2014, it was confirmed that the studio was moving forward, and shooting began in April 2014.
 Andy Fickman was hired to direct the sequel, while Kevin James co-wrote the script with Nick Bakay and returned to star in the leading role.
-The sequel was called Paul Blart: Mall Cop 2 and released on April 17, 2015.
+The sequel was titled Paul Blart: Mall Cop 2 and released on April 17, 2015.